 Need More Proof that Money Can’t Buy Happiness?
 Look at Celebrities and Other Powerful Figures

 If money could buy happiness, then you wouldn’t see so many families of wealthy, famous people broken apart in awful divorces and fights.
 In those situations, you’d probably find that most of those situations arise from money becoming more important than the people in the relationships.

 If people fought as hard for their families as they do in court for their money and possessions, you’d probably see a lot more happiness in the higher income celebrities and power-figures.

 I believe the majority of human happiness happens in the top 3 layers of Maslow’s hierarchy of human needs.
 Here is an image to help illustrate why I truly believe you can’t buy happiness:

 In short, if you don’t have food, water, shelter, clothing or the feeling of safety, then money will buy you a bit of happiness.
 Considering that most people reading this have those things, it’s safe to say that money won’t do much more for you.
 The rest is up to you and your ability to build meaningful relationships.

-This is exactly the reason why I believe money can’t buy happiness.
+This is exactly the reason why I believe you can’t buy happiness with money.